 To address water and sanitation issues, new technologies need to be context-sensitive and practical, yet take advantage of developments in energy, environmental processes, materials science, data technologies, design and ecology.
 Second, advances in public health and environmental research are required in an interconnected world with increasing population and environmental pressures.
 Third, an enabling environment that includes local and national regulatory frameworks requires new, evidence-based approaches to policy-making.
-Fourth, scalable solutions require novel business models that are entrepreneurial, socially sensitive and profitable while protecting the environment and public health.
-Finally, behavioral change would require research on education and culture.
-A diverse group of scholars will be hired in the Global WasH cluster in the areas of:
+Fourth, scalable solutions require novel business models that are entrepreneurial, socially sensitive, and profitable while protecting the environment and public health.
+Finally, behavioral change requires research on education and culture.
+NC State hired a diverse group of scholars in the areas of:

 - Environmental and public health protection (contaminant fate and transport, risk assessment); and